 Multiphonic Guitar w/treatment

 Miller's degeneration explores "prepared guitar" as a form of sonic fragmentation.
 First altered in 1982, "The Zoo" (a deconstructed Gibson Kalamazoo) was one of many oddities integral to the sound of Ann Arbor Michigan's willfully obscure GKW.
-This instrument is equiped with 1 Humbucker in standard placement panned Right, 1 Humbucker suspended above the 1st Fret facing down panned Left, and 2 inexpensive Piezo contact pickups at the Headstock panned Left and the Body panned Right.
+This instrument is equiped with 1 Humbucker in standard placement panned Right, 1 Humbucker suspended above the 1st Fret facing down panned Left, and 2 inexpensive Piezo contact pickups at the Body panned Right and at the Headstock panned Left.
+Lastly, a Hexaphonic pickup in standard placement outputs each string separately with each string running through a different device.
+The aforementioned Humbucker that is suspended above the 1st Fret facing down picks up String Sounds from where the Strings are struck and the Nut (the opposite side from the usual vibration between the manipulated String and the Bridge).
+While these 5 pickups are deliberately panned full Stereo, many frequencies interact with each other and at times swap positions creating a naturally random complexity across the Stereo Field.
+Retaining this unique mulitple output, Miller adds a score of Guitar FX pedals, Casio SK1 8-bit sampling, analog tapes, transistor radio, and the liberal use of a Bixby Tailpiece - hence the blanket statement; "Mulitphonic Guitar w/Treatment".

 "...Miller's chainsaw hum sputters almost subliminally, lurking in the shadows of the mix."